 To provide teachers with a formatting version of each textbook, PDF versions of the Printed Books are available for a free download.
 These files can be used to print the books in-house if Districts and Charters have a better system for printing or they can be loaded on student machines.

 These textbooks have a glossy color cover, with black and white pages.
 This keeps the costs low.
-LEAs, schools, etc. are welcome to print the books through their own printing services using the PDF files above.
-Utah State Board of Education has worked with BR printers to support easy print ordering, but LEAs are more than welcome to print these resources in house or based on their access and cost.
+The Utah State Board of Education staff has worked to support easy print ordering, but districts and schools are more than welcome to print these resources in house or based on their access and cost.

 Important Note: The OER Textbook Project works very hard to ensure that only materials with an open "creative common" license are used.
-After a copy is made it is the responsibility of the new user that any content, pictures, illustrations, diagrams, etc. added to your books are free of a private copyright license and are solely responsible for consequences regarding breaking regulations with these copyrights.
+After a copy is made it is the responsibility of that person to assure that any content, pictures, illustrations, diagrams, etc. added to your adapted books are free of a private copyright license and are solely responsible for consequences regarding breaking regulations with these copyrights.